snowplow/snowplowanalytics.com/_posts/2018-03-13-snowplow-r101-neapolis-released-with-initial-gcp-support/index.md

 | snowplow-stream-enrich-kafka-*version*.jar         | [Apache Kafka][kafka]         |
 | snowplow-stream-enrich-nsq-*version*.jar           | [NSQ][nsq]                    |

+BEN - WHAT ABOUT STDIN/STDOUT OPTION - DO ALL ARTIFACTS SUPPORT THIS?

+This approach reduces artifact size and simplifies testing, at the cost of some flexibility for Stream Enrich.
+If you were previously running a "hybrid-cloud" Stream Enrich (reading and writing to different streaming technologies), then we suggest setting up a dedicated app downstream of Stream Enrich to bridge the enriched events to the other stream system.

 <h3 id="jmx">3.2 Exposing the number of requests made to the collector through JMX</h3>

-Thanks to [GitHub user jspc][jspc], the Scala Stream Collector exposes a few metrics through [JMX][jmx] with the MBean `com.snowplowanalytics.snowplow:type=StreamCollector` which contains the following attributes:
+Thanks to [GitHub user jspc][jspc], the Scala Stream Collector now exposes some valuable metrics through [JMX][jmx] via the new MBean `com.snowplowanalytics.snowplow:type=StreamCollector`, containing the following attributes:

 - `Requests`: total number of requests